 The Voting Rights Data Institute is a 6-week summer program of the Metric Geometry and Gerrymandering Group (MGGG), a Boston-based team of mathematicians and computer scientists working on U.S. redistricting.
-The dates of the program are Monday June 4 – Friday July 13, 2018.
+The second annual VRDI will run from June 17 to July 26, 2019.

 Concrete goals of the work include the following:

-- Use census data and GIS shapefiles to compile data-rich population graphs for all 50 states at the census block and VTD (voting tabulation district) levels
+- Use census data and GIS shapefiles to compile data-rich population graphs for states and cities at the census block and VTD (voting tabulation district) levels

-- Compile political outcome data from as many contests as possible
+- Compile and clean political outcome data from as many contests as possible

 - Set up models for districting in selected city councils and house-to-senate legislative district matchings in selected states

-- Set up regressions to model political preference in uncontested races
+- Set up regressions to model political preference; test tradeoffs in model selection

-- Produce worksheets and repositories for sharing graphs, data, and models openly
+- Produce worksheets, notebooks, and repositories for sharing graphs, data, and models openly

 - Research the redistricting laws and practices of all 50 states (plus Puerto Rico and D.C.) to enable algorithm design that best encodes the rules